The Allen County Ambulance Service has been serving Scottsville and Allen County since 1979.

 Board Meeting and Members

-Regular Board Meeting for the Allen County Ambulance Service District is the 3rd Monday of each month at 7PM.
-The meeting is held at 114 Rob H. Cline Ln., Scottsville, KY 42164.
+Regular Board Meeting for the Allen County Ambulance Service District is the 3rd Monday of each and will be held via ZOOM through June 2021.
+The link for the months meeting will be posted under the members names.
 The Allen County Ambulance Service board members are listed below.

 114 Rob H. Cline Ln.